Nose flute: Taiwan

-In Southern Taiwan, the Paiwan people play a twin-pipes nose flute.
-They also play a twin-pipes mouth flute.
+A double-pipe nose flute (Lalingedan) was played by the Paiwan people in Taiwan.
+Associated with social status, only a noble man could play the Lalingedan, typically during ritual activities such as courtship and funerals, and to deliver messages.
+The social-status quality of the instrument became less restricted in modern times due to the influence of technology and mainstream culture.
+Contemporary performances and media representations often associate the sound of the Paiwan nose flute with emotions such as love, longing, and sorrow.

 Micronesia

 The aangún is a nose flute made of bamboo or mangrove root.
 They range from 12 to 87 cm in length and typically have one to three fingerholes.
 The nose flutes originated in Chuuk but similar ones have been found in Pollap, Polowat, Houk, Satawal and the Nomoi Islands.
 Chuukese men used to play traditional love songs called engi on these flutes, but they are now considered obsolete.